 Barnett has received grants from the National Endowment for the Humanities, the New York Money for Women/Barbara Deming Memorial Fund, and the College Language Association.
 She has held residences at the Noepe Center for Literary Arts-Martha’s Vineyard, the Sewanee Writers’ Conference, where she was a Tennessee Williams Fellow, and the Fine Arts Work Center in Provincetown.
 Barnett's short stories have appeared in The Chicago Tribune, Guernica Magazine, New Orleans Review, SN Review, Juked, C4: Chamber Quarterly Literary Review, Gemini Magazine and elsewhere.

 A lover and scholar of music of the African diaspora and an avid interviewer, Barnett has conducted over one hundred interviews with women musicians and edited the volumes, I GOT THUNDER: Black Women Songwriters On Their Craft (2007) and OFF THE RECORD: Conversations With African American & Brazilian Women Musicians (forth, University of North Texas Press).
 She has hosted her own jazz radio program on WBAI (99.5 FM, NYC); taught 'Women in Jazz' at New York City's Jazz at Lincoln Center; and lectured on the music nationally and in Austria, Brazil, France, Germany and South Africa.
 A graduate of the University of Missouri, Sarah Lawrence College and the College of William and Mary, where she received a B.A.; M.A. in Women's History and the Ph.D. in American Studies, respectively.
-Barnett has held visiting professorships (in a range of academic disciplines, including African American Studies, history, literature and Women's and Gender Studies) at Columbia University, Sarah Lawrence College, Hunter College and Brown University.
-A New Yorker, for the 2016/17 academic year she is visiting professor at Northwestern University, where she'll teach full time in the African American Studies and Gender and Sexuality Studies departments.
+Barnett has held visiting professorships (in a range of academic disciplines, including African American Studies, history, literature and Women's and Gender Studies) at Columbia University, Sarah Lawrence College, Brown University, Northwestern University.
+For the 2018/19 academic year, she is a visiting lecturer in the history department at the University of Massachusetts-Amherst.